 News

-- October 2024: New preprint out, using sparse autoencoders to understand how language models incrementally process sentences.
+- October 2024: New preprint with Aaron Mueller out, in which we use sparse autoencoders to understand how language models incrementally process sentences.

 - September 2024: New paper, led by Curt Tigges, accepted to NeurIPS 2024, and appeared as an oral at RepL4NLP2024 at ACL!